 Independent Review Organizations can be a consulting, accounting, or law firm.
 The key to determining the type of organization to select to be an IRO depends on the scope of work inclusive in the Corporate Integrity Agreement (CIA) that sets up the requirement for an outside party to review and monitor organization compliance with the terms and conditions of the Agreement.
 Most CIAs involve review of arrangements with referral sources, claims review, and/or marketing practices.
 The IRO selected should have the requisite expertise to do the work.

-Strategic Management is a pioneer in helping the health care industry with timely and innovative regulatory compliance solutions.
+Strategic Management is a pioneer in helping the health care industry with timely and innovative regulatory custom healthcare compliance solutions.
 It was founded 20 years ago by the former Inspector General for the Department of Health and Human Services (HHS).
 It was the first consulting firm to focus on corporate compliance and ethics initiatives for the health care industry – before the government had even issued any formal compliance program guidance documents for the industry.
 It is one of the few consulting companies focusing exclusively on the health care compliance industry and differentiates itself by its unique expertise, qualifications and people.
 Over the last 20 years, the Firm has assisted thousands of health care organizations with regulatory compliance services, including acting as IROs for a number of clients.

 Who selects the IRO?